Enter GrameenEnergy.com

 cheaply and offers variable speed control with the ensuing further energy savings, resulting in a one year payback on investment.

-TEG Environmental Ltd for their silo cage composting process which copes with all organic
+(Winner) TEG Environmental Ltd for their silo cage composting process which copes with all organic

 waste.
 It involves a single pass through of waste, a modular design allowing for easy expansion, low odour, no forced aeration

 or agitation and the ability to process multiple waste streams.
-(Winner)
+(Winner) Tellisford Mill for their

 run-of-river micro-hydro electric turbine and 55kW generator at a watermill in Somerset on the River Frome.
-(Winner)
+(Winner) Thermomax for

 their Vacuum Tube Solar Thermal Collector which uses vacuum technology to ensure the most effective transfer of solar energy